LA 2028 reveals infinite Olympic and Paralympic logos

 “Focus was one of the elements that we tried incorporate into my A and of course gold,” Johnson said.
 “When I think about the Olympics and my own journey and experience with the Games, I was always focused, honestly, on winning gold medals.”

-Others whose emblems were set to be unveiled Tuesday included gymnast Gabby Douglas, sprinter Allyson Felix, swimmer Simone Manuel, soccer player Alex Morgan, fencer Ibtihaj Muhammad, Paralympic track and field athletes Scout Bassett and Lex Gillette and actress Reese Witherspoon.
+Others emblems included those from gymnast Gabby Douglas, sprinter Allyson Felix, swimmer Simone Manuel, soccer player Alex Morgan, fencer Ibtihaj Muhammad, Paralympic track and field athletes Scout Bassett and Lex Gillette and actress Reese Witherspoon.

 The first 26 included Olympians, Paralympians, future hopefuls for the Games and various types of artists.